 5. Defence of the master’s thesis

 Upon completing their master’s thesis in accordance with the requirements of the master’s thesis, students upload their master’s thesis to LMS .
 Upon receiving a student’s master’s thesis through LMS, the supervisor prepares a written review of the thesis, signs it and uploads a scan copy also to LMS or submits to Study Office.
 For master’s theses completed in groups, the supervisor should prepare this review, etc. only one time per group.

+If a student does not submit the master’s thesis by the specified deadline, within three days, the study office for the study programme will present to the dean of the faculty an act, signed by the academic director of the programme, about the non-submission of the thesis.
+The student who has not summited their master’s thesis by the deadline is not allowed to defend the thesis and is subject to dismissal from the university, in accordance with the local regulations of the NRU HSE.

 Review of the supervisor.
 After receiving the final version of the master’s thesis, the supervisor prepares a written report of the thesis.
 This report contains an assessment of the overall quality of the thesis, the positive aspects of the thesis and the negative aspects of the thesis that the supervisor provided comments on but that the student did not fix.
 The report also contains a discussion of to what extent the student complied with the plan of preparation for the master’s thesis, the frequency of consultations, the diligence of the student in working on the thesis, the degree of the student’s independence in working on the thesis, the creative approach of the student and the extent of the thesis’s compliance with the requirements for the master’s thesis.